Do you wonder if your age will hold you back from attaining your performance time goals?

 If you have done the hard work then the rest will take care of itself.

-We have a choice whether to worry about every little detail leading into our next workout or race, simply do the work and let the chips fall where they may.
+We have a choice whether to worry about every little detail leading into our next workout or race.
+Motivation running involves goal setting.

 Seth Godin, a multiple New York times best selling author was asked, ‘what makes you so productive‘.